JeffDeCola/my-cheat-sheets/other/science/earth-and-space-science/astronomy-cheat-sheet/README.md

 The problem with Pluto could not clear the area around its orbit.

+### DWARF PLANETS

+A celestial body resembling a small planet but lacking certain technical criteria that are required for it to be classed as such

 ## WHAT OBJECTS HAVE WE LANDED ON

 List of landings on extraterrestrial bodies,